barissayil/aws-nginx-deployer/README.md

 ## Usage

-1. Ensure that Terraform and Ansible are installed on your local machine, you have the necessary AWS credentials set up, and you have an available AWS Key Pair.
+1. Ensure that Terraform and Ansible are installed on your local machine, and you have the necessary AWS credentials set up.

-2. Update the `key_name` and `key_path` in `main.tf` to match your AWS Key Pair.

-3. Run `terraform init` to initialize your Terraform workspace.
+2. Run `terraform init` to initialize your Terraform workspace.

-4. Run `terraform apply` to create the AWS resources.
+3. Run `terraform apply` to create the AWS resources.

-5. Once the resources have been created, Terraform will output the public IP of the EC2 instance.
+4. Once the resources have been created, Terraform will output the public IP of the EC2 instance.
 You can access the webpage by navigating to `http://<public-ip>` in a web browser.

 **Note:** Remember to run `terraform destroy` when you're done to delete the resources and avoid unnecessary AWS charges.